TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 launch is, the integrity concern for system launch, and why using a Root of Trust (RoT) from a Dynamic Launch may be desirable.
-Throughout this document, terminology from the Trusted Computing Group (TCG) and National Institute for Science and Technology (NIST) is used to ensure that vendor natural language is used to describe and reference security-related concepts.
+Throughout this document, terminology from the Trusted Computing Group (TCG) and National Institute for Standards and Technology (NIST) is used to ensure that vendor natural language is used to describe and reference security-related concepts.

 System Launch